StevenGolovkine/FDApy/examples/fpca/README.rst

 Dimension Reduction
 -------------------

-Examples concerning the :mod:`FDApy.preprocessing.dim_reduction` module.
+These examples illustrate the use of the :mod:`FDApy.preprocessing.dim_reduction` module.
+It contains various functionalities to reduce the dimension of functional data.